 Steve is the author of several books on Photoshop, including Art & Design in Photoshop, 100% Photoshop and the best-selling How to Cheat in Photoshop, now in its seventh edition.
 He’s currently obsessed with his 3D printer.

 Suddenly, everything’s going three-dimensional.
 3D printers were once the exclusive preserve of high-end print shops, which would charge design agencies a fortune to produce prototypes of upcoming products.
-But as you can see from our report from the 3D Printshow on page 8, you can buy a 3D printer for as little as £1,000, which will enable you to print your models in your own studio.
+But you can now buy a 3D printer from Maplin for £700, which will enable you to print your models in your own studio.

 This lets you see how an object, such as a hip designer toy, will appear before a full run is produced.
 Or you could produce your own limited runs of a special edition toy, some artfully designed 3D type or whatever your imagination can conceive.